Your hiking gear is crucial for any of your hiking experiences in nature!

 The list of hiking gear you need may seem almost endless, but you should focus on the hiking essentials.

-These are the things that are absolutely essential for a safe and enjoyable hiking trip.
+These are the things that are essential for a safe and enjoyable hiking trip.

 Your hiking gear essentials should include the following: